CandleSign/assorted-dialogue/README.md

   - ``choice`` for choices
   - regex (always enabled for that box)
 - the dice button re-randomizes random lines (ex: "Lost where the forest would grow \[...\]").
 Note: not all random lines are randomized on this site, depending on readability; for example the 12 variations of "Buble" can easily all be listed independently, whereas the 125 variations of "ZZT!" are much more readable as a single randomized line
+  - randomization on page load can be skipped by adding a ``norandom=1`` parameter to the URL

 ## MAIN TODO:
 #### general: